--h Print help text to standard output and exit. library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
+-h Print help text to standard output and exit. entry NAME Treat the specified top-level function as an entry point. library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
 The module will contain a class of the same name as the Futhark source file with .fut removed.
 Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value. -o outfile Where to write the resulting binary.
-By default, if the source program is named 'foo.fut', the binary will be named 'foo'. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
+By default, if the source program is named 'foo.fut', the binary will be named 'foo'. safe Ignore unsafe in program and perform safety checks unconditionally. server Generate a server-mode executable that reads commands from stdin. -v verbose Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
 Werror Treat warnings as errors.